Sydney Science Trail Secondary Program

 The Sydney Science Trail is back this August!

 Ignite your students’ curiosity at our secondary school science education days.
-With topical panel talks, challenging hands-on workshops and interactive exhibitions, our secondary program is sure to truly engage students in STEM and leave them wanting to learn more.
+With topical Scientist Talks or thrilling science shows, challenging hands-on workshops and interactive exhibitions, our secondary program is sure to truly engage students in STEM and leave them wanting to learn more.

 Don't miss out on this celebration of science!
 Explore the full excursion program and book your spot now.